 Types of Store for Buying Crochet Thread

 Now that you know what you're looking for, you're wondering where to shop.
-Crochet thread can be purchased in all of the same types of stores as yarn.
+Crochet thread can be purchased in all of the same types of stores that sell yarn.
 This means you can go to chain craft stores (Michael's, JoAnn's, Hobby Lobby) as well as local yarn stores.
 You can also shop online from big and small sellers.
-One fun thing about crochet thread is that there is a lot of vintage thread on the market so you can also find supplies at thrift stores, antique markets and estate sales.
+One fun thing about crochet thread is that there is a lot of vintage thread on the market so you can also find supplies at thrift stores, antique markets, and estate sales.
 Even eBay can be a good option when looking to buy thread.Continue to 5 of 5 below.

 05 of 05

-Popular Brands for Crochet Thread
+Popular Brands of Crochet Thread

-If you are simply looking for a trusted brand to get started with then there are a few terrific go-to choices for crochet thread.
-Aunt Lydia's is a number one choice among many people for all different weights of crochet thread.
+If you are simply looking for a trusted brand to get started with, then there are a few terrific go-to choices for crochet thread.
+Aunt Lydia's is a number-one choice among many people for all different weights of crochet thread.
 Herrschner's and DMC are also trusted brands that have been offering crochet thread for a long time.